nats-io/nats.java/src/examples/java/io/nats/examples/jsmulti/README.md

 ### Optional Arguments

-`-o` file|memory when creating the stream, default to memory
+`-o` storage type (file|memory) when creating a stream, defaults to memory

-`-c` replicas when creating the stream, default to 1.
+`-c` replicas (number) when creating a stream, defaults to 1, maximum 5.
 Make sure you are running a cluster!

 #### Examples